StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * Use ldd to see if command use PAM libraries
   * `ldd /usr/bin/passwd | grep pam`

+* The main configuration file for PAM is `/etc/pam.conf` and the `/etc/pam.d/` directory contains the PAM configuration files for each PAM-aware application/services.
+PAM will ignore the file if the directory exists.

-* Each command that will use PAM will have an entry in `/etc/pam.d` with its PAM configuration
+* Each command that will use PAM will have an entry in `/etc/pam.d` with its PAM configuration.

-* A good example of PAM configuration is showed in pam_tally2 module man page
+* A good example of PAM configuration is showed in pam_tally2 module man page.
   * pam_tally2: The login counter (tallying) module
-  * At the end of man page there is an example to configure login to lock the account after 4 failed logins
+  * At the end of man page there is an example to configure login to lock the account after 4 failed logins.
   * `man pam_tally2`

 * Example from `/etc/pam.d/chsh`